 Tai Chi and Qigong

 Both ancient forms of martial art, Tai Chi and Qigong combine breathing and steady, flowing movement to aid in restoring balance to the body’s energy system.
-These therapies have been known to help calm the mind and improve stability, reduce muscle and joint pain, promote focus, increase flexibility, energy, and clear thinking.
+These therapies have been known to help calm the mind and improve stability, reduce muscle and joint pain, promote focus, increase flexibility, and promote clear thinking.

 Body-based therapies focus on physical treatments to help strengthen the body, alleviate pain, and increase mobility.
 Each person’s physical ability to withstand these therapies differs and the patient should proceed carefully so as not to overstrain the body.

 Acupuncture involves the stimulation of anatomical locations on the skin by penetration with thin, solid, metal needles.
 This form of complementary therapy can be used to treat a multitude of ailments and symptoms that are associated with mesothelioma.
-Clinical trials have shown that this form of treatment can be useful for nausea and vomiting caused by chemotherapy, pain associated with cancer, chemotherapy-related neutropenia (the increased likelihood of infection), cancer fatigue, and radiation side-effects.
+Clinical trials have shown this form of treatment can be useful for reducing nausea and vomiting caused by chemotherapy, pain associated with cancer, chemotherapy-related neutropenia (the increased likelihood of infection), cancer fatigue, and radiation side-effects.

 This treatment is similar to acupuncture in that it utilizes pressure points, but acupressure involves applying physical pressure to those spots, versus using needles.
-Studies have shown that acupressure can aid mesothelioma patients with dyspnoea, a symptom that generally affects pleural mesothelioma patients and other people with lung illnesses.
+Studies have shown acupressure can assist mesothelioma patients with dyspnoea, a symptom that generally affects pleural mesothelioma patients and other people with lung illnesses.
 When a patient is experiencing chronically strained or difficulty breathing, they could be experiencing dyspnoea.

-Transcutaneous Electrical Nerve Stimulation, or TENS, involves altering pain perception of mesothelioma patients through the electrical stimulation of A-beta (sensory stimulation) nerve fibers, which subsequently can block other fibers.
+Transcutaneous Electrical Nerve Stimulation, or TENS, involves altering the pain perception of mesothelioma patients through the electrical stimulation of A-beta (sensory stimulation) nerve fibers, which subsequently can block other fibers.
 This treatment has proven beneficial as a complementary therapy to help with cancer pain.